Do you believe that you can change your life and live your dreams just by changing your thoughts?

 This effective priming routine makes use of spaced repetition to create a positive association with your subconscious mind.

 According to University of Texas professor Ward Farnsworth, most of us have an “appetite for well-expressed wisdom, motivational or otherwise.”

 To get you started, here is a classic one from the “Father of American psychology,” William James:

 “The greatest discovery of my generation is that human beings can alter their lives by altering their attitudes of mind.”

 This is a great primer to remind you that you can change the unpleasant aspects of your life by altering your mental attitude.

 This brings to mind another great philosopher, James Allen.
 He encourages you to maintain your optimism because all of life’s adversities are temporary:

 “Your circumstances may be uncongenial, but they shall not long remain so if you but perceive an Ideal and strive to reach it.”

 In life, will there always be things that happen that you can’t control?
 Yes, most definitely there will be.

 You can shape your life by directing your thoughts and feelings, as well as what you do with uncontrollable circumstances.
-When things feel out of control and you’re not sure what to do, remember that only what happens in your head matters.

 Everything begins with a thought and your thoughts will shape your life.
 I am often reminded of these immortal words by celebrated American poet, philosopher, and essayist Ralph Waldo Emerson: